What is Japanese fabric... what to sew with it?

 How to calculate the yardage for your project?

-More and more patterns specify yardage needs for 110cm wide fabrics and that's great!
-We are waiting for all brands to adopt this!
+More and more patterns specify yardage needs for 110cm wide fabrics, and that’s great!
+We’re waiting for all brands to do the same!

-In the meantime, here is how I calculate the yardage needs for my projects when not specified for 110cm widths.
+In the meantime, here’s how I calculate the fabric yardage needed for my projects when not specified for 110cm widths.

 This table can help you.
 Note that it works up to size 44.
 For larger sizes, see below 😊

-If you are above size 44 in classic commercial sizes, don't panic!
-It is possible to manage with just a tape measure.
-It is then necessary to count fabric heights for:
+If you are above size 44 in standard commercial sizes, don’t panic!
+It’s still possible to manage with just a measuring tape.
+You then need to count fabric lengths for:

-• a balloon or pleated sleeve: two heights
+• a puff or pleated sleeve: two lengths

-• pants: two leg heights + 20cm if belt
+• pants: two leg lengths + 20cm if there is a waistband

-• a skirt: two skirt length heights + 20cm if belts
+• a skirt: two skirt length measurements + 20cm if there are waistbands

-• a dress: add front height, back, sleeves, and skirts...
+• a dress: add front, back, sleeves, and skirt lengths...

 • and so on